Hippocampal formation: History and function

 EEG evidence from 1938 to the present, stimulation evidence from the 1950s, and modern imaging techniques together suggest a role for some part of the hippocampal formation (in concert with the anterior cingulate cortex) in the control of attention.

-In 1971, John O'Keefe and his student Jonathan Dostrovsky discovered place cells, neurons in the rat hippocampus whose activity relates to the animal's location within its environment.
+In 1971, John O'Keefe and his student Jonathan Dostrovsky discovered place cells: neurons in the rat hippocampus whose activity relates to the animal's location within its environment.
 Despite skepticism from other investigators, O'Keefe and his co-workers, including Lynn Nadel, continued to investigate this question, in a line of work that eventually led to their very influential 1978 book The Hippocampus as a Cognitive Map.
-In addition to place cells, three further classes of spatial cell have since been identified in the hippocampal formation: head direction cells, grid cells, and boundary cells.
+The discovery of place cells, together with the discovery of grid cells by May-Britt Moser and Edvard Moser, and the mapping of the function of the hippocampal formation in spatial awareness, led to the joint award of the Nobel Prize in Physiology or Medicine in 2014.
+In addition to place cells and grid cells, two further classes of spatial cell have since been identified in the hippocampal formation: head direction cells and boundary cells.
 As with the memory theory, there is now almost universal agreement that the hippocampal formation plays an important role in spatial coding, but the details are widely debated.